-If a print job with skip value set to '1' is moved to another type of queue, for example PTR, the leading form-feeds will be lost.
+Note, however that if a print job with skip value set to '1' is moved to another type of queue, for example PTR, the leading form-feeds will be lost.

 • number-of-pages greater than 1 cannot be assigned to SYS type form queues.